Elvis (soundtrack): Production

 The incidental underscore is composed by Elliot Wheeler.
 Before scoring the film, Wheeler had to listen over several recordings and musicals of Presley, to interpret the feel of the music, which Wheeler had stated "You get to treat the script as music, and music as the script.
 All the musical choices were made to emphasise where Baz wanted the scene to get emotionally."
 Both Wheeler and Luhrmann had access to the full catalogue of Elvis' recordings where they were able to separate the vocals from the backing instruments, and enables them to resurface the songs and turn them into a soundtrack for a different century.
 Wheeler expressed that "What we've tried to do with this film is give [modern audiences] a take on what it must have felt like to see Elvis in his prime.
 There's a nostalgia people associate with those recordings.
 But we're trying to show a 21st-century audience how Elvis changed Western culture".

-Songs
+Sound artists and audio engineers François Tétaz and Lachlan Carrick mastered and co-produced the album (which was nominated for a Grammy), including the Doja Cat track.

+Songs, artists, and styles

 The film features several recordings of Elvis Presley, performed by the ensemble cast members, as revealed in the June 18, 2022 magazine guide published by Variety.
 Prior to the release, Luhrmann also stated that the film had unfiltered versions of Presley's songs, performed by Butler and hybrid versions of songs that blend Butler's voice with Presley's recordings.
-However, those songs will not be included in the album.
+However, those songs were not be included in the album.

+The album comprises 36 tracks; while featuring actual recordings of Presley's songs, it also includes tracks performed by Austin Butler (who portrays Presley in the film), and several popular artists, namely Doja Cat, Eminem, Diplo, Stevie Nicks, Jack White, and Swae Lee, among others.
+The album also features variations on Presley material by big-name artists in a variety of genres and styles.
+It consists of a mix of genres, including pop, rock and roll, jazz, R&B and hip hop.
+The album spawned five singles: "Vegas", "Trouble", "The King and I", "If I Can Dream", and "Tupelo Shuffle".

 Stevie Nicks and Chris Isaak recorded the track "Cotton Candy Land", a song featured in the film It Happened at the World’s Fair (1963) and not released as a single.
-"A Fool Such as I", rendered by Isaak, was originally performed by Hank Snow.
+"A Fool Such As I", rendered by Isaak, was originally performed by Hank Snow.
 Snow's original version reached the fourth position on the country chart in 1953.
 "Black Snake Moan" and "That's All Right" were performed by Gary Clark Jr. (as Arthur Crudup).
 "How Do You Think I Feel" was rendered by Kodi Smit-McPhee, who plays Jimmie Rodgers Snow, Hank Snow's son.
 "Hound Dog" was recorded by Shonka Dukureh (as Big Mama Thornton) in the film, and "Tiger Man" was performed by Rufus Thomas.
 Yola who played Sister Rosetta Tharpe, records two songs "Working on the Building" and "Strange Things Happening Every Day".